Lincolnshire, Illinois: Geography

-Lincolnshire is located at 42°11′47″ North and 87°55′2″ West, and shares a border with the villages of Vernon Hills to the northwest, Buffalo Grove to the southwest, Bannockburn to the east, and Riverwoods to the southeast.
+Lincolnshire shares a border with the villages of Vernon Hills to the northwest, Buffalo Grove to the southwest, Bannockburn to the east, and Riverwoods to the southeast.
 The city of Lake Forest is located to the northeast of the village, while the unincorporated community of Prairie View borders the village directly to the west.

-According to the 2010 census, Lincolnshire has a total area of 4.70 sqmi, of which 4.56 sqmi (or 97.99%) is land and 0.14 sqmi (or 2.01%) is water.
+According to the 2021 census gazetteer files, Lincolnshire has a total area of 4.70 sqmi, of which 4.56 sqmi (or 97.04%) is land and 0.14 sqmi (or 2.96%) is water.

 The village of Lincolnshire is a suburb of the city of Chicago in the southern reaches of Lake County; like Chicago, Lincolnshire is located in the extreme northeastern region of the state of Illinois.
-The Des Plaines River meanders through the eastern part of the village, dividing the town in half vertically at the village hall, while Half Day Road (Illinois Route 22) splits the village in half in an east–west direction.
+The Des Plaines River meanders through the village, dividing the town in half vertically at the village hall, while Half Day Road (Illinois Route 22) splits the village in half in an east–west direction.
 Milwaukee Avenue (U.S. Route 45) runs in a north–south direction through Lincolnshire, into the village of Buffalo Grove to the south and Vernon Hills to the north.

 Lincolnshire has been a Tree City USA every year since 1988.
 To maintain Lincolnshire's foliage, the village passed the "Tree Preservation Ordinance", a law that places tight restrictions on tree removal.
-As of 2008, the village was working towards the eradication of gypsy moths in its area.

 Lincolnshire lies on the border of two Chicago-area watersheds: one pertaining to the Des Plaines River, and the other involving the nearby north fork of the Chicago River.
 This situation directly relates to the presence of the Des Plaines River in the village.